Saša Dobrijević

 Episode 210: El Salvador: The Impact on Women, Girls, and Children of Bukele’s Mass Imprisonment of Gang Members with Juanita Goebertus Estrada

-Dive into the impact on women, girls, and children of Bukele’s mass imprisonment.
+Coordinated and Produced by Elisa Garbil Dive into the impact on women, girls, and children of Bukele’s mass imprisonment.
 We are joined by Juanita Goebertus Estrada who is the Director of the American Division at Human Rights Watch.
 She tells us about: Juanita Goebertus Estrada is the Director of the American Division at Human Rights Watch.
-Between 2018 and 2022, Juanita was a…
+Between 2018…